Crichel Down Rules on land ownership

 DIO works closely with the local planning authority whose policies determine the level of need for affordable housing allocated along with the Homes and Communities Agency (HCA), the regeneration agency of the government for England and Wales.

-DIO also works closely with the Welsh Development Agency, the Scottish and Northern Ireland structures and/or registered social landlords if they express an interest in a particular site.
+DIO also works closely with the Welsh government, Scottish government and Northern Ireland Executive if they express an interest in a particular site.
 However, Treasury rules provide that unless there are exceptional circumstances sites must be transferred at market value.

 Published: 12 December 2012